DanchieGO/EnhancedGridMap/README.md

 2. **Clear**: Remove all cells from the grid.
 3. **Randomize**: Randomly assign cell types based on defined states.
 4. **Fill**: Fill the entire grid with a specific cell type.
+5. **Swap Items**: Replace all instances of one item type with another.

 ### Cell States